arrobalytics/django-ledger/README.md

 ## Quick Start

-Django Ledger comes with a default CoA ready to use or you could use your own.
+Django Ledger comes with a default CoA ready to use, or you could use your own.
 Make sure to select the appropriate option when creating new entities.

 * Install Django Ledger